SinclairPythonAkoto/Learning-C_plus_plus/mikedane-tutorial/math/README.md

 cout << fmax(3, 10) << endl;  // find max number = 10
 cout << fmin(3, 10) << endl;  // find min number = 3
 ```
+***There are many many more useful math functions that you can utilise with your C++ programs, these are just a few of the basics.
+As you get more comfortable with C++ and build more complex programs, I am sure you will be using some more complex math functions!***